+The WHO announced in a statement that air pollution is now a “public health emergency” throughout the world.
 The World Health Organization, often referred to as the WHO for short, is a specialized agency designed to tackle international health problems throughout the world.
 Their primary role is to help global policymakers implement and monitor national health plans.
-In a recent statement, the WHO announced that air pollution is now a “public health emergency” throughout the world.

 They’ve found that air pollution is a leading cause of death and disease globally.
 The magnitude of damage that it’s causing for people everywhere is profound.
 Their findings indicate that over 90% of the world’s population is breathing unsafe air.
 The alarming health effects of air pollution are linked to: